nusrobomaster/Dart-FYP/docs/Z Projectile - Mechanical Design.md

 </p>

-As part of our first-principles methodology, we also investigated a radical alternative: the "Glider."
-This prototype was **not an iteration**, but a parallel test of a complex, UAV-like concept using a blended-wing-body and vectored thrust.
-The hypothesis was that we could actively "fly" the projectile to the target.
+As part of our first-principles methodology, we conducted a parallel investigation with the "Glider" prototype.
+This complex, UAV-like concept used a blended-wing-body and vectored thrust to test the hypothesis of actively "flying" the projectile to the target.

-This investigation was a critical failure that provided immense value.
-CFD analysis revealed two fatal flaws.
-First, the design generated massive uncontrolled lift.
-This is catastrophic for a ballistic projectile, as it makes the trajectory unpredictable and impossible to aim.
-Second, this lift created enormous induced drag, in addition to the high base drag from its ducted-fan exit.
+The investigation was a critical failure that provided immense value.
+CFD analysis revealed two fatal flaws:

+**Uncontrolled Lift**: The design generated massive passive lift, which is catastrophic for a ballistic projectile as it makes the trajectory unpredictable and un-aimable.

+**Excessive Drag**: This lift, in turn, created enormous induced drag, in addition to high base drag from the ducted-fan exit.

 "Glider" was a conceptual dead end.
-It was heavy, complex, and its core "gliding" feature was the very thing that made it unusable.
-It provided definitive proof that an "over-engineered" approach was wrong and that our project must rely on a non-lifting, low-drag projectile configuration.
+It was heavy, complex, and its core "gliding" feature made it unusable.
+This test provided definitive proof that an "over-engineered" approach was wrong and that our project must rely on a non-lifting, low-drag projectile configuration.

 <details markdown="1">